List of Disney's Beauty and the Beast characters: Jean Potts

 Jean Potts is an absent-minded potter who resides in the village of Villeneuve and is one of a few villagers that are friendly to Belle.
 He is depicted as Mrs. Potts' husband and Chip's father where he lost the memory of it when the Enchantress' spell is cast.
 Jean is first seen greeting Belle and comments the book she described as boring.
 His donkey was used for Belle's laundry invention.
 When the headmaster roused some villagers into destroying it, Jean walks his donkey away.
 Jean Potts is later seen in the tavern where Le Fou is trying to cheer up Gaston and when Maurice later came in accusing Gaston of leaving him for dead.
 Jean is among the villagers who assist Gaston in the attack on the Beast's castle.
 During the fight between the servants and the villagers, Mrs. Potts recognized her husband.
 When the spell is broken, Jean is reunited with his wife and son and later dances with his wife at the ball.

 Clothilde

-Clothilde is a fishmonger who is the wife of Cogsworth.
+Clothilde is a fishmonger who is married to Cogsworth.
 When the Enchantress casts her spell, she loses the memory of her husband.

 During the opening song, Clothilde was shown selling some fish while trying to buy some eggs.
 Clothilde is among the villagers that assist the Headmaster into destroying her laundry machine and throwing Belle's laundry on the street after she and the Headmaster caught Belle trying to teach a young girl how to read.

 She is among the villagers that join Gaston in the attack on Beast's castle.
 When the spell is broken, Clothilde is overjoyed to be reunited with her husband even though Cogsworth is quite horrified when Clothilde recognizes him.
 Later at the ball, she is seen dancing with a visibly annoyed Cogsworth.